smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 ## Fake "it"/"this"

-- [off genre] M963: Complicated / Avril Lavigne / My World / 2003 -- fake it, acting like someone they're not
-- [rap] M636: Drop It Like It's Hot / Snoop Dogg / Drop It Like It's Hot / 2006 -- fake it, self image
-- [happy] M552: In Too Deep / Sum 41 / All Killer No Filler / 2001 -- fake it, problematic relationship
-- [e] M116: But It's Better If You Do / Panic at the Disco / A Fever You Can't Sweat Out / 2005 -- artist ended up in a strip club on a bluff
-- [early] M111: Stupid Girl / Garbage / Absolute Garbage / 2007 -- subject pretends about every aspect of life to be liked
-- [off genre late] M106: Never Gonna Leave This Bed / Maroon 5 / Hands All Over / 2010 -- artist is willing to become something they're not to get love back
 - M059: No Reason / Sum 41 / Chuck [Bonus Track] / 2004 -- how can society ignore its problems
 - M052: Motivation / Sum 41 / Go Chuck Yourself / 2006 -- artist espouses nihilism, or refuses to act if he's his own problem
-- [off genre] M041: Love You Madly / Cake / Comfort Eagle / 2001
-- [off genre] M034: This Is the Place / Red Hot Chili Peppers / By the Way / 2002
-- [off genre] M031: Just Want You to Know / Backstreet Boys / Never Gone [Germany Bonus DVD] / 2005
 - M029: Stacked Actors / Foo Fighters / Breakout [Japan CD] / 2000
-- [not angry?]
-M023: Forget It / Breaking Benjamin / We Are Not Alone / 2004
-- [off genre] M022: I've Got a Dark Alley and a Bad Idea That Says You Should Shut Your Mou / Fall Out Boy / From Under the Cork Tree / 2005
-- [off genre] M017: Ain't It the Life / Foo Fighters / Skin and Bones [DVD] / 2006
-- [off genre] M016: Turn on Me / The Shins / Wincing the Night Away / 2007
 - M010: When You're Around / Motion City Soundtrack / Commit This to Memory / 2005
-- [off genre] M009: Suture Up Your Future / Queens of the Stone Age / Era Vulgaris [European Tour Edition] / 2007
 - M009: Sending Postcards From a Plane Crash (Wish You Were Here) / Fall Out Boy / Take This To Your Grave / 2003
 - M007: Execute The Sounds / P.O.D. / Payable on Death / 2003
-- [off genre] M007: Dig In / Lenny Kravitz / Lenny / 2001
 - M006: The Enemy / Papa Roach / Time for Annihilation: On the Record and on the Road / 2010
 - M006: Ka-Boom Ka-Boom / Marilyn Manson / The Golden Age of Grotesque / 2003
 - M006: Don't Fake This / Chevelle / Wonder What's Next / 2002
 - M005: Vultures / The Offspring / Conspiracy of One / 2000
-- [e] M005: Places You Have Come to Fear the Most / Dashboard Confessional / The Places You Have Come to Fear the Most [Bonus Track] / 2001
-- [off genre] M005: Not as We / Alanis Morissette / Not as We / 2008
-- [off genre] M004: Stripped Intro / Christina Aguilera / Christina Aguilera/Stripped / 2006
 - M003: Shatter / Feeder / The Singles / 2006
----resume---
 - M002: Our Sick Story / Atreyu / A Death-Grip on Yesterday / 2006
-- M002: Magic's in the Makeup / No Doubt / Return of Saturn / 2000
-- M002: Easy / Westlife / The Love Album [Deluxe Edition] / 2006
 - M001: Lien on Your Dreams / Black Rebel Motorcycle Club / Baby 81 / 2007
-- M001: If Only She Knew / Michelle Branch / The Spirit Room/Hotel Paper / 2009
-- M001: Hide Away / Hilary Duff / Hilary Duff / 2004
-- M001: Drawn Out / Dishwalla / Opaline / 2002
 - K952: Get Up / Unwritten Law / Here's to the Mourning [Clean] / 2005
-- K599: This Moment Is All There Is / Lenny Kravitz / It Is Time for a Love Revolution / 2008
 - K520: Adjustments / Smile Empty Soul / Vultures / 2006
 - K428: Panic Attack / Finger Eleven / Finger Eleven / 2003
 - K409: Hey Kids / Jet / Shine On / 2006
-- K244: Wind it Up / Barenaked Ladies / Barenaked Ladies Are Men / 2007
-- K235: Up All Night / Suburban Legends / Rump Shaker / 2003
-- K223: Motivation / Sheryl Crow / Detours / 2008
 - K183: Motion Isn't Meaning / Thrice / All That's Left / 2003
 - K176: Out of My Depth / Everclear / Songs from an American Movie, Vol. 2: Good Time for a Bad Attitude [Clean] / 2000
-- K176: My Bionic Eyes / Liz Phair / Liz Phair / 2003
-- K171: We Wanna Party / Girls Aloud / Out of Control / 2008
 - K141: Houses of Cards / Zeromancer / Clone Your Lover / 2000
-- K099: My Escape / Rufio / The Comfort of Home / 2005
 - K092: If It Ain't Broke Break It / Meat Loaf / Bat Out of Hell III: The Monster Is Loose / 2006

+- [off genre] M963: Complicated / Avril Lavigne / My World / 2003 -- fake it, acting like someone they're not
+- [rap] M636: Drop It Like It's Hot / Snoop Dogg / Drop It Like It's Hot / 2006 -- fake it, self image
+- [happy] M552: In Too Deep / Sum 41 / All Killer No Filler / 2001 -- fake it, problematic relationship
+- [e] M116: But It's Better If You Do / Panic at the Disco / A Fever You Can't Sweat Out / 2005 -- artist ended up in a strip club on a bluff
+- [early] M111: Stupid Girl / Garbage / Absolute Garbage / 2007 -- subject pretends about every aspect of life to be liked
+- [off genre late] M106: Never Gonna Leave This Bed / Maroon 5 / Hands All Over / 2010 -- artist is willing to become something they're not to get love back
+- [off genre] M041: Love You Madly / Cake / Comfort Eagle / 2001
+- [off genre] M034: This Is the Place / Red Hot Chili Peppers / By the Way / 2002
+- [off genre] M031: Just Want You to Know / Backstreet Boys / Never Gone [Germany Bonus DVD] / 2005
+- [not angry?]
+M023: Forget It / Breaking Benjamin / We Are Not Alone / 2004
+- [off genre] M022: I've Got a Dark Alley and a Bad Idea That Says You Should Shut Your Mou / Fall Out Boy / From Under the Cork Tree / 2005
+- [off genre] M017: Ain't It the Life / Foo Fighters / Skin and Bones [DVD] / 2006
+- [off genre] M016: Turn on Me / The Shins / Wincing the Night Away / 2007
+- [off genre] M009: Suture Up Your Future / Queens of the Stone Age / Era Vulgaris [European Tour Edition] / 2007
+- [off genre] M007: Dig In / Lenny Kravitz / Lenny / 2001
+- [e] M005: Places You Have Come to Fear the Most / Dashboard Confessional / The Places You Have Come to Fear the Most [Bonus Track] / 2001
+- [off genre] M005: Not as We / Alanis Morissette / Not as We / 2008
+- [off genre] M004: Stripped Intro / Christina Aguilera / Christina Aguilera/Stripped / 2006
+- [off genre] M002: Magic's in the Makeup / No Doubt / Return of Saturn / 2000
+- [off genre cover] M002: Easy / Westlife / The Love Album [Deluxe Edition] / 2006
+- [off genre] M001: If Only She Knew / Michelle Branch / The Spirit Room/Hotel Paper / 2009
+- [off genre] M001: Hide Away / Hilary Duff / Hilary Duff / 2004
+- [off genre] M001: Drawn Out / Dishwalla / Opaline / 2002
+- [off genre] K599: This Moment Is All There Is / Lenny Kravitz / It Is Time for a Love Revolution / 2008
+- [off genre] K244: Wind it Up / Barenaked Ladies / Barenaked Ladies Are Men / 2007
+- [off genre] K235: Up All Night / Suburban Legends / Rump Shaker / 2003
+- [off genre] K223: Motivation / Sheryl Crow / Detours / 2008
+- [off genre] K176: My Bionic Eyes / Liz Phair / Liz Phair / 2003
+- [off genre] K171: We Wanna Party / Girls Aloud / Out of Control / 2008
+- [e] K099: My Escape / Rufio / The Comfort of Home / 2005
-- K072: I Wanna Know Your Name / 2gether / 2ge+her: Again / 2000
+- [off genre] K072: I Wanna Know Your Name / 2gether / 2ge+her: Again / 2000
-- K034: Mosquito / Sister Hazel / BAM!, Vol. 1 / 2007
+- [off genre] K034: Mosquito / Sister Hazel / BAM!, Vol. 1 / 2007

 ## Person/life/world is fake / a faker

 - M019: Counterfeit / Limp Bizkit / The Collected / 2008

-- M501: You Get What You Give / The New Radicals / The Trip: Dirty Vegas / 2003 -- computer / fake celebrities
+- [off genre] M501: You Get What You Give / The New Radicals / The Trip: Dirty Vegas / 2003 -- computer / fake celebrities
 - M299: I Will Not Bow / Breaking Benjamin / Dear Agony / 2009
 - M298: Blurry / Puddle of Mudd / Come Clean / 2001
 - M150: Just Like You / Three Days Grace / Three Days Grace / 2003
 - M110: I Just Wanna Live / Good Charlotte / The Chronicles of Life and Death / 2004
-- M110: Cold Wind Blows / Eminem / Recovery / 2010
+- [rap] M110: Cold Wind Blows / Eminem / Recovery / 2010
 - M093: Over My Head (Better off Dead) / Sum 41 / Does This Look Infected? / 2002
-- M041: Who the Fuck Are Arctic Monkeys? / Arctic Monkeys / Who the Fuck Are Arctic Monkeys? / 2006
+- [off genre] M041: Who the Fuck Are Arctic Monkeys? / Arctic Monkeys / Who the Fuck Are Arctic Monkeys? / 2006
-- M029: So Good / Destiny's Child / #1's [Japan Bonus Tracks] / 2005
+- [off genre] M029: So Good / Destiny's Child / #1's [Japan Bonus Tracks] / 2005
+---resume---
 - M027: Burn / Papa Roach / Time for Annihilation: On the Record and on the Road / 2010
 - M017: I Fucking Hate You / Godsmack / Faceless / 2003
 - M015: That's How Strong My Love Is / Alicia Keys / The Element of Freedom / 2009